-In the current reporting year, the Town of Auburn's general fund had a favorable variance in the estimated governmental activity revenue versus actual in the amount of \$303,542, 5% more than estimated revenues.
-All revenue sources were above estimated and contributed to the positive increase.
+In the current reporting year, the Town of Auburn's general fund had a favorable variance in the estimated governmental activity revenue versus actual in the amount of \$217,219, 4% more than estimated revenues.
+The largest contributing factor being intergovernmental revenues related to coronavirus relief funds provided by the federal government and passed through the State of NH.

-The Town of Auburn's general fund had a favorable variance in appropriations versus actual expenditures in the amount of \$75,577 or 1.3% of appropriations.
-Most departments contributed to this favorable variance by keeping expenditures under appropriations.
+The Town of Auburn's general fund had a favorable variance in appropriations versus actual expenditures in the amount of \$180,540 or 3.2% of appropriations.
+Most departments contributed to this favorable variance by keeping expenditures under appropriations as a result of conservative spending efforts.